It seems JavaScript is either disabled or not supported by your browser. Please enable JavaScript to improve your experience.

 Parliamentary Officials

-The officials seated at the centre Table when the House is sitting are referred to as the Table Officers or Clerks at the Table.
-They include the Clerk, Clerk Assistant and the Law Clerk.
-The Sergeant-at-Arms sits in the desk adjacent to the main doors of the Chamber.
+The officials seated at the centre table when the House is sitting are referred to as the table officers or Clerks-at-the-Table.
+They include:

-As Chief Parliamentary Advisor, the Clerk interprets the Standing Orders, conventions, precedents and usages of the House to advise the Speaker and Members on parliamentary procedure.
-He/she is also responsible for the preparation of the Order Paper and the minutes of the proceedings of the House.
-The Clerk is also responsible for ensuring the safekeeping of papers and records of the House of Assembly.
+As chief parliamentary advisor, the Clerk provides specialized expert parliamentary advice on a confidential and non-partisan basis to the Speaker, other presiding officers and all Members by interpreting the Constitution, the House of Assembly Act, the Standing Orders, and conventions, precedents and usages of the House.
+The Clerk is also responsible for the preparation of the Order Paper and the minutes of the proceedings of the House (Journals), and for ensuring the safekeeping of papers and records of the Assembly.

 Sergeant-at-Arms

-The Sergeant-at-Arms preserves order and maintains security in the galleries, corridors and other areas within the parliamentary precinct.
-S(he) is responsible for safekeeping of the mace, and leads the Speaker’s Parade which signifies the ceremonial opening of each sitting day.
+The Sergeant-at-Arms preserves order and maintains security in the parliamentary precinct, including the galleries, corridors and the Chamber, and is responsible for safekeeping of the Mace.
+The Sergeant-at-Arms also leads the Speaker's parade, which signifies the ceremonial opening of each sitting day.